drzwave/HBMSGreenHouse/README.md

 - 110VAC power for the RPi

 # Setup
-- See the SETUP.TXT document in the DOC directory for details on how to setup and configure the RPi
+- See the SETUP.DOC document in the DOC directory for details on how to setup and configure the RPi
+- The RPi has libre installed so you can edit MS word documents on the RPI3

 # Directory Structure
 - DOC - documentation on the project